MorganConrad/fobu/README.md

 For `reduce() and `reduceRight()`, the user function takes an additional `acc` first argument.

 ### every(object, predicate)
-Tests if every key/value pair passes `predicate(key, value, object)`.
+Tests if every key/value pair passes `predicate(value, key, object)`.
 Returns true or false, and will "short-circuit".

 ### find(object, predicate)
-Finds the first key/value pair that passes `predicate(key, value, object)`.
+Finds the first key/value pair that passes `predicate(value, key, object)`.
  - returns it as an array: [key, value]

 ### filter(object, predicate)
-Creates a new object with (shallow) copies of all key/value pairs that pass `predicate(key, value, object)`.
+Creates a new object with (shallow) copies of all key/value pairs that pass `predicate(value, key, object)`.

 ### forEach(object, fn)
-Calls fn(key, value, object) for every key/value pair.
+Calls fn(value, key, object) for every key/value pair.

 ### map(object, fn)
 Returns a new result object, with result[key] = fn(object[key], key, object).